John Frankenheimer: The Fixer (1968)

-Ebert adds “What were needed were fewer self-conscious humanistic speeches...
-Frankenheimer should have shown us his hero's suffering, and the Kafkaesque legal tortures of the state, without commenting on them.”
+Ebert adds: "What were needed were fewer self-conscious humanistic speeches...
+Frankenheimer should have shown us his hero's suffering, and the Kafkaesque legal tortures of the state, without commenting on them."

 Film critic Renata Adler singles out screenwriter and blacklist victim Dalton Trumbo for disparagement:

-Adler concludes “it is not enough to put [Bok-Bates] in a few cliché predicaments...[the dialogue] becomes demeaning and vulgar when drawn out with hack-plot fiction approximations of eloquence.”
-Biographer Charles Higham dismisses the film, writing that “since the commercial failure of Seconds (1966), Frankenheimer's films have been mediocre, ranging from The Fixer (1968) to The Horsemen (1971).”
+Adler concludes: "it is not enough to put [Bok-Bates] in a few cliché predicaments...[the dialogue] becomes demeaning and vulgar when drawn out with hack-plot fiction approximations of eloquence."
+Biographer Charles Higham dismisses the film, writing that "since the commercial failure of Seconds (1966), Frankenheimer's films have been mediocre, ranging from The Fixer (1968) to The Horsemen (1971)."

 Frankenheimer became a close friend of Senator Robert F. Kennedy during the making of The Manchurian Candidate in 1962.
-In 1968, Kennedy asked Frankenheimer to make some commercials for use in the presidential campaign, at which he hoped to become the Democratic candidate.
-On the night he was assassinated in June 1968, it was Frankenheimer who had driven Kennedy from Los Angeles Airport to the Ambassador Hotel for his acceptance speech.
+In 1968, Kennedy, who hoped to become the Democratic presidential candidate that year, asked him to make some commercials for use in the presidential campaign.
+On the night the Senator was assassinated in June 1968, Frankenheimer had driven him from Los Angeles Airport to the Ambassador Hotel for his acceptance speech.

 The Gypsy Moths was a romantic drama about a troupe of barnstorming skydivers and their impact on a small midwestern town.
 The celebration of Americana starred Frankenheimer regular Lancaster, reuniting him with From Here to Eternity co-star Deborah Kerr, and it also featured Gene Hackman.
 The film failed to find an audience, but Frankenheimer claimed it was one of his favorites.